-This is Part 1 of a 3-part article series designed to help you understand how to plan your website.
+This is Part 1 of a 3-part series of articles about how to plan your website.

-Are you thinking about getting a website or blog built for your business?
+Are you considering the idea of getting a web site built for your business?

-If so, one of the many decisions you have to make is whether or not to build the site yourself, or get someone to build your web site.
+One of the most important decisions you have to make is whether or not to build your website yourself, or get someone else to help build your web site.

-Both choices have pros and cons.
-Whatever choice you select will depend on many factors such as:
+Both options have pros and cons.
+Whatever choice you pick will depend on a number of factors such as:

 - Sense of urgency

 - Your level of commitment to manage and complete the project

 If you have a small budget and you want to save money, you could opt to develop the site yourself, but it goes without saying that you will need to invest some time figuring out how to put things together.

 Before planning your website you need to plan your digital business and ask questions about the capabilities of your business to manage and grow a digital presence.